 - Model Airplanes: Deer Grove East has a field dedicated to flying model airplanes.
 The field is located off of Dundee Road as shown on the map.

 - Explore!
 Learn about the different prairie plants and grassland birds.
-If you’re a photographer or just an avid Instagramer, bring your camera or phone and show the world the mosaic of purples, yellow and blues!
+If you’re a photographer or just an avid Instagramer, bring your camera or phone and share what you find by tagging your photos with #DiscoverYourPlace!

-- Farmers’ Market: Stick with the “au naturel” theme and head over to the Palatine Farmers’ Market every Saturday, May-October from 7 a.m. to 1 p.m.
+- Farmers’ Market: Stick with the “au naturel” theme and head over to the Palatine Farmers’ Market every Saturday, May-October from 7am-1pm.